 If you have been diagnosed with breast cancer in the past and have been treated for it, you may be concerned about the effects of breastfeeding on you and your baby.
 Previous breast cancer does not mean that you cannot breastfeed your baby.
 If you have had a mastectomy, you can feed from the remaining breast.
 If you have had a tumor removed from your breast or radiation treatments, you can still try feeding from that breast.
 You may find that your milk production is less, however.
 Always discuss your breastfeeding options with your physician.

 In the past, there have been concerns about the safety of breastfeeding after breast enlargement with breast implants.
 But there is no evidence that silicone breast implants cause any harm to the baby, and the newer saline (saltwater-filled) implant devices do not cause any problems, either.
 In most cases, plastic surgery to enlarge the breasts should not interfere significantly with your ability to breastfeed provided the nipples have not been moved and no milk ducts have been cut.

-Surgery to reduce the size of breasts (breast reduction) is more likely to interfere with breastfeeding, especially if the nipples were repositioned during the course of the surgery—resulting in the total cutting of milk ducts or nerves.
-Many women who have had this type of breast surgery are able to breastfeed, though.
+Surgery to reduce the size of breasts (breast reduction) is more likely to interfere with breastfeeding.
+This is especially the case if the nipples were repositioned during the surgery—resulting in the total cutting of milk ducts or nerves.
+Some women who have had this type of breast surgery are able to breastfeed, though.